KuCoin Shares Price Tops $1.17 on Exchanges (KCS)

-KuCoin Shares (KCS) traded flat against the U.S. dollar during the 1-day period ending at 0:00 AM Eastern on May 20th.
-One KuCoin Shares coin can currently be purchased for about $1.17 or 0.00002994 BTC on popular cryptocurrency exchanges.
-During the last seven days, KuCoin Shares has traded flat against the U.S. dollar.
-KuCoin Shares has a market capitalization of $93.73 million and approximately $7.88 million worth of KuCoin Shares was traded on exchanges in the last 24 hours.
+KuCoin Shares (KCS) traded flat against the dollar during the 24 hour period ending at 20:00 PM Eastern on May 21st.
+KuCoin Shares has a total market cap of $93.73 million and $7.88 million worth of KuCoin Shares was traded on exchanges in the last day.
+One KuCoin Shares coin can currently be purchased for $1.17 or 0.00002994 BTC on cryptocurrency exchanges.
+Over the last seven days, KuCoin Shares has traded flat against the dollar.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.